Concepts

 Characteristics:

-• Configurable action on expiry: stop or remove
+• Configurable action on expiry: "stop", "pause", or "remove"

-• Optional auto-delete when VM exits
+• Optional remove_on_exit to auto-delete when VM exits

 • Dynamic internal IP